aroberge/reeborg/docs/en/who.rst

-Reeborg is a programmable robot; not a modern high quality robot, but a rather old one, put together rather quickly. **You** are going to be a good programmer, unlike the maker of Reeborg, who wrote created a faulty robot.
+Reeborg is a programmable robot; not a modern high quality robot, but a rather old one, put together rather quickly. **You** are going to be a good programmer, unlike the maker of Reeborg, who created a faulty robot.

 #.
 Reeborg has an oil leak.
 Oil leaks are damaging for the environment